mscharhag/ET/README.md

 `MyRuntimeException` instead.
 The `cause` of `MyRuntimeException` will be the caught instance of `SomeException`.

-Note that `ExceptionTranslator` is immutable and thread safe, so it is safe to make `ExceptionTranslators` globally available.
+`ExceptionTranslator` is immutable and thread safe, so it is safe to make `ExceptionTranslators` globally available.

 ### Setup